pryv/config-template-pryv.io/pryv.io/single-node/INSTALL.md

 The following instructions need to be executed on the single-node machine:

 - Please create a directory where all your Pryv data should live.
 We suggest something like `/var/pryv/`,
-- The absolute path to this location has to be stored under environment variable named `PRYV_CONF_ROOT` - you may use the script below to have it done,
-- Copy the configuration archive to the root of the directory,
+- The absolute path to this location has to be stored under environment variable named `PRYV_CONF_ROOT`.
+By default it is set to `/var/pryv`, however it can be changed e.g. with usage of the script below,- Copy the configuration archive to the root of the directory,
 - Unarchive the configuration in place.

 ```bash